dikiamust/backend-onlineshop-express/README.md

 Run the Project: Use one of the following commands to run the project locally:

-yarn dev: This command will start the development server with hot reloading enabled. yarn start: This command will start the production server.
+yarn dev: This command will start the development server with hot reloading enabled.<br />
+yarn start: This command will start the production server.

 ## Description